Top 5 This Week

 What makes Omaha’s employment base unusual for a mid-size city?

-Omaha has a disproportionate concentration of major corporate headquarters relative to its metropolitan size.
-Berkshire Hathaway (Warren Buffett’s investment conglomerate, with subsidiaries including GEICO, Berkshire Hathaway Energy, and Burlington Northern Santa Fe) is headquartered in Omaha.
-Union Pacific Railroad — one of the two major western US freight railroads — has its corporate headquarters in Omaha, employing thousands in corporate, technology, and operations roles.
-ConAgra Brands (one of the largest North American packaged food companies) is headquartered in Omaha.
-Mutual of Omaha, Ameritas Life, and Woodmen Life make insurance and financial services a major sector.
-Offutt Air Force Base in Bellevue houses US Strategic Command and drives significant military, contractor, and service employment across the metro.
+Omaha packs in far more corporate headquarters than a city its size usually does.
+Berkshire Hathaway (Warren Buffett’s investment conglomerate, whose subsidiaries include GEICO, Berkshire Hathaway Energy, and Burlington Northern Santa Fe) is based here.
+Union Pacific Railroad — one of the two big western US freight carriers — also runs its corporate headquarters from Omaha, employing thousands across corporate, technology, and operations roles.
+Mutual of Omaha, Ameritas Life, and Woodmen Life anchor a deep insurance and financial-services sector.
+ConAgra Brands still operates a large Omaha campus — its original hometown, kept after the HQ moved to Chicago in 2016.
+Offutt Air Force Base in Bellevue houses US Strategic Command and feeds steady military, contractor, and service work across the metro.

 How does Nebraska football function as a community integration vehicle?